 -

-Pro Tips for Geek Bar SkyView 25K Vape
+Pro Tips for the Geek Bar SkyView 25K

 -

-Start in Norm for a baseline, then use Soft for longer sessions and Pulse for short “punchier” breaks
+Start in Norm, then move to Soft for longer sessions and Pulse for shorter, stronger pulls

 -

-If Pulse starts tasting overly sweet or sharp, back off for a minute; heat builds fast during chain pulls
+If Pulse starts tasting too sweet or sharp, stop for a minute; heat builds fast during chain use

 -